-- Appointed an independent Data Protection Officer (DPO).
+- She appointed an independent Data Protection Officer (DPO).

-- Conducted a business impact analysis on critical products.
+- We conducted a business impact analysis on critical products.

-- Launched an internal Privacy and Security Awareness programme.
+- We launched an internal Privacy and Security Awareness programme.

-- Conducted an internal and external Data Protection Impact Analysis.
+- We conducted an internal and external Data Protection Impact Analysis.

 2. Policies and procedures

-- Created a plan for data breach and incident response.
+- We created a plan for data breach and incident response.

-- Having a risk management methodology that takes into consideration personal data to identify and manage threats across the board.
+- Having a risk management methodology that considers personal data to identify and manage threats across the board.

 - Ensuring personal data protection regulations must be incorporated into contracts and agreements with third-party service providers and vendors.

 3. Embedding data privacy and security into operations